kbardool/CarND-Advanced-Lane-Lines/Writeup-Advanced Lane Finding.md

 </p>

-However, it is possible to successfully run corner detection on these images when the `(nx,ny)` parameters are adjusted.
+It is possible to successfully run corner detection on these images when the `(nx,ny)` parameters are adjusted.
+For the purposes of this project however I have only included images that

 Image objects that successfully pass the corner detection process are saved in a list that is passed to the `camera.calibrate()` method.
 This method passes real world points `image.objPoints` and the equivalent image coordinates `image.imgPoints`  to compute the camera's calibration matrix and distortion coefficients as well as the rotation/translation vectors for each image).